-SKA's pedagogical staff takes care of children in kindergartens, daycare centers and teen groups in multiple locations in Amersfoort.
-Until recently SKA used AFAS Insite, but this solution did not meet their way of working.
+The pedagogical staff of SKA Kinderopvang takes care of children in kindergartens, daycare centers and teen groups in multiple locations in Amersfoort.
+Until recently they used AFAS Insite, but this solution did not meet their way of working.
 Besides, it wasn't accessible to staff without an SKA email account.
 This resulted in one-way traffic and a lack of engagement amongst employees from different locations, and a complicated pile of WhatsApp groups.
 So how do you create a secure way to connect employees?
 How do you stimulate knowledge sharing?
 How can you get regional managers, cluster managers and pedagogical staff to provide and receive feedback across the boundaries of their own location?
 And how do pedagogical staff and office staff know what's happening at each other's locations?

 Smart makes simple